For coaches: Australia’s leading independent provider of NDIS recovery coach supervision and reflective practice.

 Goal Coach provides professional advice, coaching and supervision to practitioners around Australia.

-Goal Coach, led by Suzy Berry, has over 60 years combined experience working in the Australian disability sector.
+Led by Suzy Berry, our team at Goal Coach has decades of combined experience working in the Australian disability sector.

 The team’s experience includes front line work helping people access supports and get the best out of their plans and prior executive roles at the NDIA and some of Australia’s largest NDIS services businesses.